 In 2018 the American Heart Association (AHA) downgraded its recommendations regarding fish and seafood consumption from a variety of (preferably oily) fish at least twice a week, to just one to two seafood meals per week.

-That means if you’re basing your omega-3 needs solely on the AHA’s guidelines, you’ll be sorry, and there’s proof…
+If you’re basing your omega-3 needs solely on the AHA’s guidelines, you’ll be sorry, and there’s proof…

-Lead researcher Kristina Harris Jackson, Ph.D., RD and her team set out to discover if the AHA’s new lower recommendations were enough to help people reach the necessary level for heart protection.
+Lead researcher Kristina Harris Jackson, Ph.D., RD, and her team set out to discover if the AHA’s new lower recommendations were enough to help people reach the necessary level for heart protection.